 Before diving into the characteristics of high functioning autism it is important to know the definition of it.
 Characteristics of high functioning autism can be defined as an individual that exhibits relatively mild symptoms of the disorder.
 These people experience the symptoms to an extent that is enough to be categorized as suffering from autism spectrum disorder.
 For example, an individual may exhibit symptoms of autism, which we included below.
-However, they still may be able to successfully navigate and fulfill his functions and duties, whether he is in a school environment or at a workplace.
+However, they still may be able to successfully navigate and fulfill their functions and duties, whether in a school environment or in the workplace.

 You may know someone with high functioning autism.
 You may have no idea that you know someone who has it.
 This is because so many people can do day-to-day activities and you may simply think of them as having a “quirk”.

 Many times, some people do not even get diagnosed with this until adulthood.
 They may know that there is something different but may not be able to put their finger on it.
 The more that we can learn about these characteristics, the more that we can help children get diagnosed earlier so they can be provided with all the necessary tools they need in life.

 Certain signs and symptoms can be a pointer for high functioning autism in children.
 A child does not have to have all of these symptoms.
 At the same time, a child may have some of these symptoms but may not have high functioning autism.
 It is always important to consult a doctor or a developmental pediatrician in diagnosing your child on the autism spectrum.